Johnson Wagner: Professional career

-Wagner turned professional in 2002 and is currently a member of the PGA Tour.
+Wagner turned professional in 2002 and is currently a PGA Tour member.
 He was a member of the Nationwide Tour from 2003 to 2006.
 He earned his PGA Tour card for the 2007 season by finishing 2nd on the money list in the Nationwide Tour in 2006.
 In 2008 Wagner gained his first PGA Tour victory at the Shell Houston Open.
 The win earned him an invitation to the Masters Tournament and a two-year Tour exemption.

 In 2010, Wagner finished 126th on the PGA Tour after a rally at the season finale fell short, just missing full Tour privileges.
 He was described as "delighted" because he started the week 153rd on the money list.
 Wagner's improved position meant avoiding the second stage of PGA Tour Q School and retaining conditional status on the PGA Tour rather than having to play out of the past champions category, earning him a few more starts.

-On February 27, 2011, he won the Mayakoba Golf Classic at Riviera Maya-Cancun in a playoff over Spencer Levin with par on the first hole and regained his Tour card through 2013.
+On February 27, 2011, he won the Mayakoba Golf Classic at Riviera Maya-Cancun in a playoff over Spencer Levin with a par on the first hole and regained his Tour card through 2013.
 It was the first time since 2000 that a golfer (Robert Allenby) finished 126th on the Tour and won the following season.
 Johnson won the first full-field event of 2012, the Sony Open in Hawaii, and extended his Tour privileges through 2014.
 He also moved into the Top 100 in the OWGR for the first time in his career, moving from 198 to 92.
 Wagner had a disappointing 2014 season on the PGA Tour and finished 150th on the FedEx Cup points list (the last position to retain any PGA Tour status), leaving him conditionally exempt for the 2014–15 season.

 Having lost his full playing privileges, Wagner earned entry as a sponsor exemption for the 2015 Shell Houston Open.
 Wagner lost in a sudden-death playoff to J. B. Holmes on the second extra hole.
 This moved Wagner from 180th in the FedEx Cup standings to 81st.
 He would regain his PGA Tour card after finishing 87th in the FedEx Cup.

+The last PGA Tour tournament Wagner competed in was the 2022 Butterfield Bermuda Championship where he missed the cut.

+Broadcasting

+As of 2023, Wagner is working as a golf analyst for NBC Sports and Golf Channel.